Whether you delivered your baby vaginally, or underwent a cesarean section, the pelvic floor muscles can become weak from pregnancy.

 If this can be achieved quite easily, attempt to do this with the next heaviest weight on a subsequent day.
 If the weight falls out into your underwear, go back down to the previous weight that you were able to maintain for 20 minutes, and use that weight to perform the aforementioned Kegel exercises described in the pelvic brace exercise.

 Once the exercises feel quite easy in the lying down position, you may attempt to progress to the next weight level, and perform regular household activities for 20 minutes.
 Do this 3-5 days per week.
+Get started with the Intimate Rose vaginal weight system.

 Use the Kegel maneuvers with Intimate Rose Kegel weight set to perform more progressive strength exercises.
 Use a weight that can be easily worn for 20 minutes of mild activity.